S0mbre/crossword/README.md

-# pyCross - the Python Crossword Puzzle Generator and Editor
+# pycrossword - the Python Crossword Puzzle Generator and Editor
-*pyCross* is a pure-Python implementation of a crossword puzzle generator and editor.
+*pycrossword* is a pure-Python implementation of a crossword puzzle generator and editor.

+## Download
+*pycrossword* source code and documentation are hosted on [Github](https://github.com/S0mbre/crossword)

+The python package is available from [PyPi](https://pypi.org/project/pycrossword/)

 ## Features:
 * full-fledged [Qt 5](https://doc.qt.io/qt-5/index.html) based GUI
 * cross-platform implementation
 * multilingual interface (currently only English and Russian, more to come)
-* install using pip (see [dist/](https://github.com/S0mbre/crossword/tree/master/dist)) or clone from Github
+* install from Github or PyPi
 * open, save, restore, export, and import crossword puzzles
 * powerful word sources: SQLite database / CSV (plaintext) / raw python list
 * crossword generation (from word sources)